FreedomDomains/mt7610u/README.md

 - fix unloading driver
 - do more function typesafe
 - cross compile check with real hw on $target
-- strip fw files and use kernel firmware load
 - check for wrong typecasts
 - remove/strip hardcoded `RT2870STA.dat`
 - check for wrong variable sizes (driver was for 32bit)